 Decide on what your expectations are, discuss these with your child and then you can start to implement strategies to reinforce those expectations.
 This might include gradually removing yourself from the room, “checking in” on your child from time to time to reassure them or silently returning them each time they get out of bed.

-Our Sleep & Nutrition Program provides further information about these settling approaches and also provides strategies for other common sleep problems encountered between 3 to 6 years of age including:
+Our comprehensive e-Book, Navigating the Preschool Years, provides further information about these settling approaches and also provides strategies for other common sleep problems encountered between 3 to 6 years of age including:

 - “needing” things at bedtime